metio/terraform-provider-k8s/docs/data-sources/velero_io_restore_v1_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

-Required:

-- `backup_name` (String) BackupName is the unique name of the Velero backup to restore from.

 Optional:

+- `backup_name` (String) BackupName is the unique name of the Velero backup to restorefrom.
-- `excluded_namespaces` (List of String) ExcludedNamespaces contains a list of namespaces that are not included in the restore.
+- `excluded_namespaces` (List of String) ExcludedNamespaces contains a list of namespaces that are notincluded in the restore.
-- `excluded_resources` (List of String) ExcludedResources is a slice of resource names that are not included in the restore.
+- `excluded_resources` (List of String) ExcludedResources is a slice of resource names that are notincluded in the restore.
 - `existing_resource_policy` (String) ExistingResourcePolicy specifies the restore behavior for the Kubernetes resource to be restored
 - `hooks` (Attributes) Hooks represent custom behaviors that should be executed during or post restore. (see [below for nested schema](#nestedatt--spec--hooks))
-- `include_cluster_resources` (Boolean) IncludeClusterResources specifies whether cluster-scoped resources should be included for consideration in the restore.
-If null, defaults to true.
+- `include_cluster_resources` (Boolean) IncludeClusterResources specifies whether cluster-scoped resourcesshould be included for consideration in the restore.
+If null, defaultsto true.
-- `included_namespaces` (List of String) IncludedNamespaces is a slice of namespace names to include objects from.
+- `included_namespaces` (List of String) IncludedNamespaces is a slice of namespace names to include objectsfrom.
 If empty, all namespaces are included.
-- `included_resources` (List of String) IncludedResources is a slice of resource names to include in the restore.
+- `included_resources` (List of String) IncludedResources is a slice of resource names to includein the restore.
 If empty, all resources in the backup are included.
-- `item_operation_timeout` (String) ItemOperationTimeout specifies the time used to wait for RestoreItemAction operations The default value is 4 hour.
+- `item_operation_timeout` (String) ItemOperationTimeout specifies the time used to wait for RestoreItemAction operationsThe default value is 4 hour.
-- `label_selector` (Attributes) LabelSelector is a metav1.LabelSelector to filter with when restoring individual objects from the backup.
-If empty or nil, all objects are included.
+- `label_selector` (Attributes) LabelSelector is a metav1.LabelSelector to filter withwhen restoring individual objects from the backup.
+If emptyor nil, all objects are included.
 Optional. (see [below for nested schema](#nestedatt--spec--label_selector))
-- `namespace_mapping` (Map of String) NamespaceMapping is a map of source namespace names to target namespace names to restore into.
-Any source namespaces not included in the map will be restored into namespaces of the same name.
+- `namespace_mapping` (Map of String) NamespaceMapping is a map of source namespace namesto target namespace names to restore into.
+Any sourcenamespaces not included in the map will be restored intonamespaces of the same name.
-- `or_label_selectors` (Attributes List) OrLabelSelectors is list of metav1.LabelSelector to filter with when restoring individual objects from the backup.
-If multiple provided they will be joined by the OR operator.
-LabelSelector as well as OrLabelSelectors cannot co-exist in restore request, only one of them can be used (see [below for nested schema](#nestedatt--spec--or_label_selectors))
+- `or_label_selectors` (Attributes List) OrLabelSelectors is list of metav1.LabelSelector to filter withwhen restoring individual objects from the backup.
+If multiple providedthey will be joined by the OR operator.
+LabelSelector as well asOrLabelSelectors cannot co-exist in restore request, only one of themcan be used (see [below for nested schema](#nestedatt--spec--or_label_selectors))
 - `preserve_node_ports` (Boolean) PreserveNodePorts specifies whether to restore old nodePorts from backup.
 - `resource_modifier` (Attributes) ResourceModifier specifies the reference to JSON resource patches that should be applied to resources before restoration. (see [below for nested schema](#nestedatt--spec--resource_modifier))
-- `restore_p_vs` (Boolean) RestorePVs specifies whether to restore all included PVs from snapshot
+- `restore_p_vs` (Boolean) RestorePVs specifies whether to restore all includedPVs from snapshot
-- `restore_status` (Attributes) RestoreStatus specifies which resources we should restore the status field.
+- `restore_status` (Attributes) RestoreStatus specifies which resources we should restore the statusfield.
 If nil, no objects are included.
 Optional. (see [below for nested schema](#nestedatt--spec--restore_status))
-- `schedule_name` (String) ScheduleName is the unique name of the Velero schedule to restore from.
-If specified, and BackupName is empty, Velero will restore from the most recent successful backup created from this schedule.
+- `schedule_name` (String) ScheduleName is the unique name of the Velero schedule to restorefrom.
+If specified, and BackupName is empty, Velero will restorefrom the most recent successful backup created from this schedule.
 - `uploader_config` (Attributes) UploaderConfig specifies the configuration for the restore. (see [below for nested schema](#nestedatt--spec--uploader_config))

 <a id="nestedatt--spec--hooks"></a>